Approved by the Church on January 31, 2018

 The church building and equipment shall be used for church purposes only except as voted by the church in business session or as stated otherwise in this constitution.
 The pastor and church council shall be authorized to schedule and permit the use of the church building, equipment and musical instruments for piano and organ recitals, weddings and other appropriate requests, subject to the direction of other church policies.

 Section 2.
 Licensing and ordaining ministers

-A. Licensing: Any member who, in the judgement of the church, gives evidence by that individual’s piety, zeal, and aptness to teach that individual is called of God to the work of the ministry may be licensed by the church to preach the Gospel of Jesus Christ.
-In order to be licensed, the individual must first be examined and recommended to the church by a licensing council composed of the ordained deacons and ministers of our church; must preach before the church; and must be approved by a three-fourths (¾) majority vote of the members voting at a business meeting.
+A. Licensing: Any member who, in the judgment of the church, gives evidence by that individual's piety, zeal and aptness to teach that individual is called of God to the work of the ministry may be licensed by the church to preach the Gospel of Jesus Christ.
+In order to be licensed the individual must first be examined and recommended to the church by a licensing council composed of the ordained deacons and ministers of our church; must preach before the church; and must be approved by a three-fourth (3/4) majority vote of the members voting at a business meeting.

-B. Ordaining: If the church decides to take action leading to the ordination to the ministry of one of its members, of former members, it shall call a council of ordained deacons and ministers from our church to examine the qualifications of the candidate.
+B. Ordaining: If the church decides to take action leading to the ordination to the ministry of one of its members, or former members, it shall call a council of ordained deacons and ministers from our church to examine the qualifications of the candidate.
 The council shall recommend to the church whether or not to proceed with the ordination.
-Upon affirmative vote of the church, an ordination service shall be held and shall include a charge to the candidate, a charge to the church, the laying on of hands, and the extension of the hand of fellowship by the congregation.
+Upon affirmative vote of the church an ordination service shall be held and shall include a charge to the candidate, a charge to the church, the laying on of hands and the extension of the hand of fellowship by the congregation.

 Section 3.
 Procedure for ordaining deacons

 If the church elects to the office of deacon individuals who have not previously been ordained, the church shall follow the same procedure for their ordination as set forth for the ordaining of ministers.